PaulGreenfieldOz/WorkingDogs/Kelpie_v2/README.md

 Ubuntu 18 and tested on Ubuntu 22 and SUSE LES 15.

-The command `dotnet publish ./Kelpie_v2.csproj -c release /p:PublishProfile=Linux64DN6FDFolderProfile.pubxml` will build a framework-dependent x64 Linux Kelpie executable, and other versions can be built by changing the name of the profile file in the publish command.
+The command `dotnet publish ./Kelpie_v2.csproj -c release /p:PublishProfile=Linux64DN6FDFolderProfile.pubxml` will build a framework-dependent x64 Linux Kelpie executable, and other versions can be build by changing the name of the profile file in the publish command.

 ### Release notes